HRNPH/GANime-FullBody/README.md

 Full body Generation of anime girls
 Development & Research logs

+## Purpose

+- Satisfy my desire
+  there's Anime Face Gans but I want more waifu!

+- Can be used as a placeholder sprite in game development I also develop some noob games as a hobby and I wanted to use some good sprite as a placeholder or as the real sprite for my game

 # Brief introduction to Gans

-Gans or Generative Advisoral Networks to be exact it's a class of machine learning frameworks by [Ian Goodfellow - Wikipedia](https://en.wikipedia.org/wiki/Ian_Goodfellow) since its publication, there's tons of research and Implementation after it Gans Mainly Involved two main components and I'll introduce them in a conceptual way with an example from A fake money maker and Police
+Gans or Generative Advisoral Networks to be exact it's a class of machine learning frameworks by [Ian Goodfellow - Wikipedia](https://en.wikipedia.org/wiki/Ian_Goodfellow) since its publication, there's tons of research and Implementation after it Gans Mainly Involved two main components and I'll conceptually introduce them with an example from A fake money maker and Police

 #### Generator - A Fake Moneymaker